humandx/slate-automerge/README.md

 3) If a new client joins, do they have to initialize the entire Automerge document (with the history)?
 Or can they just start from the latest snapshot?
 4) What's a good way to batch changes from a client?
 To reduce network traffic, it would be nice to batch keystrokes within a second of each other together.
 5) How should we send over information (such as cursor location) which we don't want to persist?
+6) Currently does not include support for marks (especially with the Slate 0.34 update)

 ## Original README below